Jeison-ortiz/Jeison-ortiz/README.md

 ### Skills
 * Using HTML
 * CSS
-* I have basic knowledge in Python, kotlin y JavaScript
+* I have basic knowledge in Python, kotlin and JavaScript

 ### Contact
 * ortizjeison4@gmail.com